UgurBzkrt/Nginx/README.md

 # Nginx
-Nginx server setup process when installing the machine
+Nginx server setup process when installing the machine.